MicrosoftDocs/cpp-docs/docs/standard-library/vector-class.md

 ### Return Value

 A random-access iterator addressing the first element in the `vector` or to the location succeeding an empty `vector`.
-Always compare the value returned with [vector::end](#end) to ensure it is valid.
+Always compare the value returned with [vector::end](#end) to ensure it's valid.

 ### Remarks